labex-labs/labex-cheatsheets/docs/cheatsheets/pt/hydra.md

 ### SMTP/Email: `hydra alvo smtp`

-Ataca a autenticação do servidor de e-mail.
+Atacar a autenticação do servidor de e-mail.

 ```bash
 # Força bruta SMTP